GabrielKLS/GabrielKLS/README.md

 Hello!
 My name is João Gabriel.
 I am studying Computer Science at the Federal University of Cariri and I am a game development enthusiast.
 I have a great interest in learning and creating innovative projects in the technology field, especially in game development.

 ## Skills
-- Programming: C#, Java, Python
+- Programming: C, C#, Java, Python
 - Game Development: Unity, Unreal Engine
 - Others: Git, Blender, Photoshop, Substance Painter